via-profit-services/core/README.md

 Middleware factory function will be called on **every GraphQL request**.
 Keep this in mind.
 When calling the function, it will be passed a set of parameters containing the current context value, the current schema, http request and more.
 The function may return nothing or return the modified value of one of the parameters.

+_Note: Middlewares order.
+Since each middleware mutates the context and returns it back, the presence of a property parameter in the context will depend on each of these middleware._

 Will be passed:
   - **config** - Parameters that were passed during core factory called.
   - **context** - The current context value returned from the previous middleware, or the default context value if no middleware has been executed before.